aws/Trusted-Advisor-Tools/AWSQuotaIncreaseSupport/THIRD_PARTY_LICENSES.md

 ## License Compatibility

-All dependencies use MIT or Apache 2.0 licenses, which are fully compatible with this project's MIT-0 (MIT No Attribution) license for:
+All dependencies use MIT or Apache 2.0 licenses, which are fully compatible with this project's Apache 2.0 license for:
 - ✅ Use in production AWS environments
 - ✅ Distribution as part of AWS sample code
 - ✅ Modification and redistribution